Sadhana Shivdasani: Death

 During her later years, Sadhana was involved in court cases and suffered from illness.
 She had undergone an emergency surgery due to a bleeding oral lesion in December 2014 at the K J Somaiya Medical College.

 Sadhana died on 25 December 2015 in Hinduja Hospital, Mumbai after being hospitalised with high fever.
-The illness she briefly suffered from was officially undisclosed, Sadhana was cremated at Oshiwara crematorium in Mumbai, Maharashtra.
+The illness she briefly suffered from was officially undisclosed.
+However, India Today reported she died of cancer.

+Sadhana was cremated at Oshiwara crematorium in Mumbai, Maharashtra.
 Bollywood stars such Anushka Sharma, Karan Johar, Madhur Bhandarkar, Lata Mangeshkar and several others expressed their sorrow at the loss.